PabloPicass0/Chess/README.md

 ## Chess Application
 This algorithm evaluates chess moves, specified in ChessMain.cpp.

-Execute the makefile to create an executable and run the code.
+1. Execute the makefile to create an executable
+2. Run the code